sercankulcu/sercankulcu.github.io/_fun/the-green-mile.md

    - life
 ---

-I watched *The Green Mile* on a rainy evening when I had expected something much simpler.
+I watched *The Green Mile* on a rainy evening expecting a prison story.

-I knew it was set on death row.

-I assumed the film would be about guilt, punishment, and prison.

-It was.

-But what stayed with me was kindness.
+What remained with me was a question about certainty.

-That surprised me.

-The setting is designed around finality.

-People arrive knowing where the corridor leads.

-The guards know.

-The prisoners know.

-Everything has procedure.

-A cell.

-A schedule.

-A last meal.

-A walk.

-A chair.

-Death has been turned into administration.

-Then John Coffey enters that environment and makes certainty uncomfortable.

-He is physically enormous and emotionally gentle.
+Death row is built around procedures.
+Cells, schedules, meals, paperwork, rehearsed movements, a corridor, a chair.
+An irreversible act is made administratively repeatable.

+Institutions need procedures.
+That is how they remain consistent.

+The danger is that procedure can make finality feel ordinary.

-The contrast is obvious, but it works because the people around him keep having to reconsider what appearance means.
+John Coffey enters this world looking physically capable of violence and behaving with extraordinary gentleness.
+The contrast is obvious, but it works because everyone around him must confront the speed at which human beings assign categories.

-That seems like a small lesson.

-It is not.

-Human beings make rapid judgments constantly.

 Dangerous.

-Safe.
+Weak.

 Intelligent.

-Weak.

-Normal.

 Strange.

-We need categories because the world moves too quickly to examine everyone deeply.

-But categories become dangerous when institutions treat them as complete truths.
+We make these judgments constantly because careful investigation of everyone is impossible.

+Institutions make the same judgments with greater consequences.

-The film's supernatural element makes the injustice clear in a way reality rarely does.
+The film's supernatural element makes John's innocence morally unambiguous in a way real life rarely is.
+He can heal.
+He can provide evidence no ordinary defendant could produce.
+This convenience lets the film ask a harder question underneath.

-John's goodness is almost physically demonstrable.

-He heals.

-He absorbs pain.

-He gives other people evidence.

-Real cases are not so convenient.

-That made me think about the confidence required to make irreversible decisions.

-The death penalty is the obvious example.

-Once carried out, there is no correction.

-No appeal.

-No later discovery can restore the person.

-Irreversibility changes the moral weight of certainty.

-In software, we are trained to like undo.
+How certain should a system be before making a mistake impossible to repair?

+My professional mind immediately thinks in terms of undo.

 Backups.